dklodner/TensorCharts_Docs/_docs/errors.md

 ---
 layout: doc
-title: Errors
+title: F.A.Q. and Errors
-subtitle: Cras at dolor eget urna varius faucibus tempus in elit.
-Cras a dui imperdiet, tempus metus quis, pharetra turpis.
+subtitle:
 author:
 ---